Poikilos/integratoredu/README.md

 * (2017-11-15) corrected usages of fun.splitext result
 * (2017-11-15) show multiple initials where appropriate
 * (2017-11-15) added invoicing by adding then viewing billing cycles (click Year in reports for a section where enabled--care by default)
 * (2017-11-15) migrated to 0.2.0 file structure.
-Instructions (MUST be done in this order): stop integratoredu, upgrade integratoredu, run ./etc/upgrade-data-20171008, start integratoredu.
+Instructions (MUST be done in this order): stop integratoredu, upgrade integratoredu, run `chmod +x ./etc/upgrade-data-20171008 && ./etc/upgrade-data-20171008`, start integratoredu whenever you want.
 * (2017-11-15) repaired scrollto (was using ssf_i, named anchor should be generated using item_i, and only place in first column where ssf_i is 0)
 * (2017-11-15) fixed issue where non-string sent to peek_object (including indirectly via has_setting) causes major error (now, warning is shown in console instead and string operations are not attempted)
 * (2017-11-14) autofill now normalizes values (by using list where good value as key such as care.autofill_equivalents.grade_level["K5"]) [in cases where change_record_object_enable param for autofill is true where appropriate such as new entry or Autofill All button]
 * (2017-11-14) delete quantity (`delete new_item.qty;`) on items created by split-entry route
 * (2017-11-14) account for alternate values using equivalents table (where set in settings) for each possible expected value of each field name
 * (2017-11-08) 12:15PM changed data structure and modified /etc/upgrade-data-20171008 migration script.
-Instructions (MUST be done in this order): shut down integratoredu, upgrade integratoredu, run ./etc/upgrade-data-20171008 (then you can start again)
+Instructions (MUST be done in this order): shut down integratoredu, upgrade integratoredu, run `chmod +x ./etc/upgrade-data-20171008 && ./etc/upgrade-data-20171008` (then you can start again)
 	* now structure for each microevents folder is: var filedb_name=microevents; var category_name="student"; storage_path+"/units/"+unit_i+"/"+filedb_name+"/"+category_name
 	(settings for each campus or company would go in different unit folders)
 	* settings.yml becomes unit.yml in the unit folder (since every setting, especially timezone, could be different at other campus)
 * (2017-11-08) changed data structure and made /etc/upgrade-data-20171008 script for migrating data saved before that.
-Instructions (MUST be done in this order): shut down integratoredu, upgrade integratoredu, run ./etc/upgrade-data-20171008 (then you can start again)
+Instructions (MUST be done in this order): shut down integratoredu, upgrade integratoredu, run `chmod +x ./etc/upgrade-data-20171008 && ./etc/upgrade-data-20171008` (then you can start again)
 * (2017-11-08) data_dir* variables renamed to storage*; signs_dir* renamed to table* for consistency
 * (2017-11-06) Autofill All button, and "ribbon" (interface elements above the report) layout improvement
 * (2017-11-06) remove all commented code after peek_settings lines (since they are replaced by peek_settings successfully)